What Is Trauma?

 • “I have to stay on guard.”

-Many people minimize these experiences because they were never taught to see them as trauma.
-Yet Little T trauma can have a profound impact on self-worth, relationships, emotional regulation, and the ability to feel safe in the world.
+Many people minimize Little T trauma because they were never taught to recognize it—but it can profoundly affect self-worth, relationships, emotional regulation, and safety in the world.

-You may not identify with the word trauma if:
+You might not identify with the word trauma if you’ve thought:

-Survival often looks like competence, independence, or emotional shutdown.
-Many people with trauma histories are high-functioning, responsible, and outwardly successful—while internally feeling anxious, disconnected, exhausted, or numb.
+Survival often looks like competence, independence, or emotional control.
+Many people with trauma histories are high-functioning and successful outwardly, while internally feeling anxious, disconnected, exhausted, or numb.

 • Chronic anxiety or depression